 - You have to develop your own relationships with outside businesses and mentors

 One of the best approaches is actually to look into dedicated business financing options to go along with the personal funds you’re able to dedicate to the company.
-Once you’ve decided where your personal funds will come from and how much will be invested, you’ll be ready to make a number of other key decisions and be well on your way to opening your doors for business.
+Once you’ve decided where your personal funds will come from and how much will be invested, you’ll be ready to make other key decisions and be well on your way to opening your doors for business.

 Open a Business Bank Account

-There are multiple reasons why small business owners should separate their own personal finances from those of their business from the beginning, such as the ability to track how much has been invested and different tax-related benefits.
+There are multiple reasons why small business owners should separate their personal finances from those of their business from the beginning, such as the ability to track how much has been invested and different tax-related benefits.

 By opening a business bank account, you can use expenses to reduce corporate profits.
 If you’re paying corporate bills from your personal account, it’s not considered a tax deduction.
 You’ll be paying personal income tax on the amount of the expenses paid from your personal account.